FLASH FLOOD PREDICTION PROGRAM

 Forecast and Notification Products

-The UDFCD forecast products described below are designed to identify potential and imminent flood threats affecting the District.
+The MHFD forecast products described below are designed to identify potential and imminent flood threats affecting the District.
 They are prepared by a private meteorological service.
-This UDFCD-funded flood prediction and notification service is known as the Flash Flood Prediction Program or F2P2.
-The program operates from April 15 through September 30 and has been serving the Denver/Boulder metropolitan area continuously since 1979.
+This flood prediction and notification service is known as the Flash Flood Prediction Program or F2P2.
+The program operates from May through September and has been serving the Denver/Boulder metropolitan area continuously since 1979.

 HPO – Heavy Precipitation Outlook

 This daily text product is available by 11 AM.
 The HPO provides a rain forecast for the District describing where storms are most likely.
 When the potential for flooding exists, this product is renamed Internal Message Status or IMS and will note the Message status for each District county (Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and Jefferson).

 This graphical product known as QPF-Max is updated multiple times daily.
 QPF-Max contains far more location-specific information than the HPO product.
 The previous text product discontinued in 2019 was only available on days when the one-hour rainfall potential exceeded 1.5 inches.